The Root Causes of Data Quality Issues

 Understanding Data Quality

-Before we delve into the causes of data quality issues, it's essential to understand what we mean by "data quality."
 Businesses operate to increase revenue, reduce costs, and mitigate risks.
 They leverage data as a representation of the real world to make better decisions, enhance execution, and improve products and services.
-Therefore, we can define data quality as the degree to which data meets the needs of these business use cases or an internal standard that operationalizes these use cases.
+That’s why we data quality as the following:

 Five Main Causes of Data Quality Issues